The JoyLynn Hailey Reed Endowment Fund for Intellectual Entrepreneurship

 The JoyLynn Hailey Reed Endowment was established by the Board of Regents of The University of Texas System on September 1, 2015, to benefit the Intellectual Entrepreneurship Consortium within the Division of Diversity and Community Engagement.
 Gift funds were provided by Mrs. Carol M. Hailey, Mr. James L. Hailey II, and Mr. James L. Hailey.
 The endowment honors the late JoyLynn H. Reed, Ph.D.

-The endowment honors Dr. JoyLynn Hailey Reed, who helped shape the IE Program when it began in the Graduate School Professional Development Program in the 1990s.
+Dr. JoyLynn Hailey Reed helped shape the IE Program when it began in the Graduate School Professional Development Program in the 1990s.
 She was co-coordinator and lecturer for that program.
 She received her bachelor’s, master’s and doctoral degrees from The University of Texas at Austin.
 She later became a professor of psychology at UT Southwestern Medical School.

 “We are proud to honor our daughter by contributing to a program that she cared so deeply about,” said Jim and Carol Hailey.
 “Back in the early stages of development, she was very passionate about the potential of IE and how it could help students make the most out of their college experience and find a career that best fits their needs and interests.
 In education, we couldn’t think of a more important service.”